This post may contain affiliate links. See our disclosure policy.

 What is Spam Musubi?

 Now, you may be wondering what Musubi is.
 You also may be asking yourself why I want you to try Spam.
 Well, a little history, Spam became increasingly popular in Hawaii after WWII, it was sent to the troops stationed in Hawaii and kind of spread from there.
 It was cheap.
 It was easy to cook.
 And it still is!
-It is actually one of the staple foods there today.
+It is actually still one of the staple foods there today.
 It is so famous that even McDonald’s Hawaii breakfast platters includes Spam.

 What is Spam?

 Spam is a canned meat made mostly with ham.
-When I lived in Hawaii I had SPAM all the time, mainly because it was pretty much all I could afford.
-I had it for breakfast with eggs and rice.
-I had it for dinner with noodles and rice.
+When I lived in Hawaii, I had Spam all the time, mainly because it was pretty much all I could afford.
+I had it for breakfast with eggs and rice and dinner with noodles and rice.
 And for lunch, I made this Spam Musubi.
 You can buy Spam Musubi in Hawaii at any grocery store or gas station.
 On the mainland, it is available in most grocery stores where you buy canned meats.

 You may be skeptical (I know Spam has a bit of a reputation), I was too until I tried it.
-Even if you aren’t the biggest fan of SPAM, this is worth a try!
+Even if you aren’t the biggest fan of Spam, this is worth a try!
 I made it for some of my family members last week and they all were pleasantly surprised by how good it was.
-Think of it as a Hawaiian hot dog… really, it’s good!
-Don’t knock it til you try it!
+Think of it as a Hawaiian hot dog, really, it’s good!
+Don’t knock it ’til you try it!

 Make your own Musubi mold

-First of all, you will need to make or buy a Musubi mold (As an Amazon Associate I earn from qualifying purchases).
-I didn’t want to fork out $10 to have one sent to me from Hawaii so I made my own.
-First, you will need to get a mini SPAM can (you will need SPAM anyway to make the Musubi).
-If you use the full size can, cut it down to about half the original height.
+First of all, you will need a Musubi mold (As an Amazon Associate I earn from qualifying purchases).
+You can also make your own.
+First, you will need to get a mini Spam can (you will need Spam anyway to make the Musubi).
+If you use the full-size can, cut it down to about half the original height.
 Clean it out well with soap and water.
-CAREFULLY cut off the bottom with a utility knife or an exact-o knife, then cover the sharp edges with electrical tape or duct tape (make sure the tape you use it NON-lead based).
+CAREFULLY cut off the bottom with a utility knife or an exact-o knife, then cover the sharp edges with electrical tape or duct tape (make sure the tape you use NON-lead based).

 More Tasty Authentic Hawaiian Recipes: